Gateway to the Galapagos: Guayaquil, Ecuador’s riverside beating heart

 Where to eat and drink in Guayaquil

-If you haven’t worked it out by now, Andy loves Chinese food, and there are plenty around Iguana Park which is where the Chinese community seems to have settled.
+If you haven’t worked it out by now, Andy loves Chinese food, and there are plenty around Iguana Park which is where a lot of Guayaquil’s Chinese community seems to have settled.
 Prices range between restaurants from $2 a dish to $10 a dish so ask to see the menu first.
 Our favourite was Chifa Oriental on Gabriel Jose de Luque y Benitez.
 The first one we’ve found with an actual atmosphere!

 On our last night, we also came across a hub of activity on Gabriel Jose de Luque y Benitez just by Parque Centenario (do be careful around the park at night, as it becomes a pick-up area for prostitutes and a hang-out for pimps).
 We decided to go into one of the rundown looking bars, just because we love hanging out with drunk locals, but what we found inside was one of the weirdest vibes we’ve seen on this trip.